paologhidoni/bootstrap-5/README.md

-# Project to learn the basics of Bootsrap 5
+# Project to learn the basics of Bootstrap 5

 ## How to install locally: